Analysis of Decision-Making Responses

 Descriptive and Prescriptive Analytics

-- DYMATICA designed to quantitatively represent interactions between key actors to indicate likely outcomes over time.
+- DYMATICA is designed to quantitatively represent interactions between key actors to indicate likely outcomes over time.
 Economic, military, political, and social data and information, guidance from subject matter experts (SMEs), along with other relevant inputs are used to populate dynamic, theoretically based mathematical models.
 This results in assessments that enable rich exploration of outcomes under a variety of conditions.
 (For more information, please see DYMATICA Assessments)

-- DYMATICA is being extended to be able to simulate dynamic government, group, and population responses to natural disasters as well as conventional military and hybrid types of conflicts to enable the training for all phases of conflict.
+- DYMATICA can simulate dynamic government, group, and population responses to natural disasters as well as conventional military and hybrid types of conflicts to enable the training for all phases of conflict.

 - Developed associated scenarios with adversary actors based on real-world events and behaviors for training and evaluation.